nomemory/andreinc-site/_pages/others.markdown

 * [nullprogram.com](https://nullprogram.com/) - this is the personal blog of Chris Wellons.
 His articles are always a source of inspiration (check [this](https://nullprogram.com/blog/2014/12/23/) out).
 Bonus: his [GitHub account](https://github.com/skeeto) is full of gems!

+* [paritybit.ca](https://www.paritybit.ca/) - this is the personal blog of jbauer.
+One thing I love about it is the careful gardening of the [digital garden](https://www.paritybit.ca/garden/).

 * [ptomato.wordpress.com/](https://ptomato.wordpress.com/) - this is the personal blog of "Philip Chimento": well-articulated and well-documented coding adventures.

 * [randomascii.wordpress.com](https://randomascii.wordpress.com) - this is the blog of Bruce Dawson: bugs, optimizations and technical anecdotes.